giampaolo/psutil/docs/index.rst

 .. function:: virtual_memory()

   Return statistics about system memory usage as a named tuple including the following fields, expressed in bytes.

   Main metrics:

   - **total**: total physical memory (exclusive swap).
   - **available**: the memory that can be given instantly to processes without the system going into swap.
-    This is calculated by summing different memory values depending on the platform and it is supposed to be used to monitor actual memory usage in a cross platform fashion.
+    This is calculated by summing different memory metrics that vary depending on the platform.
+It is supposed to be used to monitor actual memory usage in a cross platform fashion.
+  - **percent**: the percentage usage calculated as ``(total - available) / total * 100``.

   Other metrics:

-  - **percent**: the percentage usage calculated as ``(total - available) / total * 100``
   - **used**: memory used, calculated differently depending on the platform and designed for informational purposes only. **total - free** does not necessarily match **used**.